Gozala/gozala.github.com/_posts/miscellaneous/2011-04-23-Yet-another-take-on-inheritance.md

 ---

 Every now and then you need to use inheritance in JavaScript.
-When you do, you suffer, suffer because there is many ways to do that and regardless of your choice, syntax noise will make your eyes bleed!
+When you do, you suffer, because there's just too many ways to do that and regardless of your choice, syntax noise will make your eyes bleed!
 Well you may consider saving your eyes by using a library, but this is not going to save you as you'll be drown in an ocean of endless choices!

-Don't get me wrong, I like to have a choice, but in manageable quantities.
+Choice is good, but when it's in manageable quantities.
 Anyway only reasonable solution is: Yet another new library that does exact same thing in a slightly different fashion.

 That's a short story of how [extendables] micro-library started.
-Library is very minimalistic, only thing it exports is `Extendable`.
-It's just like built-in `Object`, but with additional property `extend`, whose behaves is similar to [backbone]'s `Model.extend`.
+It is super minimalistic.
+Function `Extendable` is only thing it exports, which is just like built-in `Object`.
+Only difference is `extend` own property that behaves similar to [backbone]'s `Model.extend`.

-Method `extend` may be called with an object containing properties that will be defined on the resulting constructor's `prototype`, which by the way will inherit from the target function's (function who's `extend` method was called) `prototype`.
+`Extendable.extend` may be called with an object containing properties that will be defined on the resulting constructor's `prototype`.
+Which by the way, will inherit from the target function's (function who's `extend` was called) `prototype`.
 In addition all own properties of a target will be copied to the resulting constructor.

-That's actually all it does!
+That's actually all of what this library does!
 In contrast to backbone, library is built with ES5 in mind, which makes it aware of new goodies: non-enumerable, non-writable and non-configurable properties.
-On the hand it's requires engines supporting ES5.
-Don't get broken hearted yet, cause you can still use it on IE6 (Please note that you'll burn in hell if you do!) and friends, with a help of another micro-lib [es5-shim].
+This also means that it requires ES5 engine to run.
+But don't get broken hearted yet, as you still can use it on IE6 (Please note that you'll burn in hell if you do!) and friends, with a help of another micro-lib [es5-shim].

 Library is known to work in browsers via AMD loaders, in [jetpack] and in [nodejs].
 Likely it's going to work on any other CommonJS compliant platform as well.
-Finally here is a [jsfiddle] and source [gist] showing off examples:
+Finally here is a [jsfiddle] and source [gist] showing it off with a few examples:

 <pre>
 <span class="Comment">/* vim:set ts=2 sw=2 sts=2 expandtab */</span>